Coherent estimation of risk measures: Numerical study: subadditivity violations and evaluation of weighting schemes

+In this section we provide an illustrative comparison of CRE-based ES estimators, focusing on how different L-estimator weight structures affect the accuracy, bias, and capital adequacy.
+We compare three ES estimators under a regulatory-style setup with confidence level $\alpha=2.5\%$ and sample size $n=250$, following an i.i.d.\ sampling framework.
+The first estimator is $\widehat{\ES}^{\textrm{emp}}_{\alpha,n}$, that is, the empirical risk estimator for ES defined in~\eqref{eq:ES_est_FRTB}.
+The second estimator is the popular ES estimator based on the sample conditional mean, that is $\widehat{\ES}^{\textrm{scm}}_{\alpha,n}$, see~\eqref{eq:ES-param}.
+The third estimator is given by

+where $M_6:=\lfloor \alpha(n+1)\rfloor $, $R_6:=\alpha(n+1)-\lfloor\alpha(n+1)\rfloor$, and corresponds to a plug-in estimator associated with the Type~6 sample quantile with flat tail extrapolation; see~\cite[Annex~I]{EBA2023RTS05} and~\cite{HynFan1996}.
+For notational simplicity, instead of using full names, we refer to these three estimators simply as \#1, \#2, and \#3, respectively, see Table~\ref{T:weights} where we also report exact weighting schemes and total mass.
+Our focus is on how differences in the associated order statistic weights influence estimation accuracy and related performance characteristics.

+In view of Theorem~\ref{th:law_inv_est_representation}, all three estimators satisfy the CRE representation, since their weight vectors are decreasing and sum to one.
+The weights may also be interpreted as alternative discrete approximations of risk spectra, cf.~Example~\ref{ex:consistenty.srm}.
+Despite common structure, the estimators differ markedly in how weights are allocated across order statistics, particularly at the boundaries (e.g.\ $a_1$ and $a_6$ or $a_7$).
+While such differences are unlikely to affect bias under moderately tailed distributions, they may induce systematic distortions in the presence of heavy tails or when extreme observations arise from exogenous shocks.

+To quantify these effects, we evaluate estimator performance using a set of benchmark metrics, summarized in Table~\ref{T:performance.metrics}, commonly employed in regulatory and simulation-based studies, following the framework of~\cite[Annex~I]{EBA2023RTS05}.

+In the numerical study, benchmark performance metrics are computed using Monte Carlo simulation for a representative family of distributions following \cite[Annex~I]{EBA2023RTS05}.
+Specifically, we consider eight distributions: the standard normal distribution, a Student’s $t$-distribution with $\nu=5$ degrees of freedom, and six normal–inverse Gaussian (NIG) distributions with parameters

+and with location $\mu=0$ and scale $\delta=1$.
+The NIG family allows for flexible control of skewness and kurtosis, which are available in closed form and preserved under convolution.
+For the chosen parameter values, the corresponding skewness–excess kurtosis pairs range from $(\pm0.9460,\,3.6282)$ to $(\pm1.8702,\,8.5174)$, covering magnitudes compatible to stress period trading-book P\&Ls, based on banks' real trading book P\&L data from the period 2014–2022~\cite[Annex~I, p.~162]{EBA2023RTS05}, cf. {also}~\cite{The2020}.

-We focus on the $\ES_{2.5\%}$ estimation, fix $n=250$, construct random samples from the pre-defined distributions, and follow the testing framework similar to the one introduced in~\cite[Annex I]{EBA2023RTS05}.
-Recall that the weights in the robust representation of the ES estimators \#1-\#6, for $n=250$, are provided in Table~\ref{T:weights}.
-For every considered distribution, we compute all provided performance metrics; the values of the risk measures for the NIG distribution, as well as the expectations of the risk estimators and the risk biases, are evaluated using Monte Carlo simulations with a sample size $K=10^7$.
-For completeness, in addition to the results for $\ES_{2.5\%}$ estimators \#1-\#6, we also provide benchmark metrics output for the $\var_{1\%}$ estimator based on the linearly interpolated (Type 6 in the notation of~\cite{HynFan1996}) sample quantile given by
+For each distribution, all performance metrics are evaluated using Monte Carlo simulations with $K=10^7$ replications.
+In addition to results for the ES$_{2.5\%}$ estimators~\#1–\#3, we also report benchmark values for the value-at-risk estimator based on the linearly interpolated Type~6 sample quantile for $n=250$ and $\alpha=1\%$, that is,